gideon-wade/NothingCanGoWrong/instructions/instructions.md

 #### 0
 Greetings, Test Subject #10E10.
 If you are reading this, it means your brain must be in working order again.
 I have locked you in this facility.
 To get out, you have to synthesize the final ingredient for my plans.
 However, be careful—all the chemical compounds are highly reactive.
 I have scattered my notes around; use them to figure out the recipes.
 #### 1
-Note #1:
+Step #1:
 In this room, there are dispensers for two chemicals, Limyl and Sepirium.
-To proceed to the next room, combine them in a 2:1 ratio.
+To proceed to the next room, combine them.
 REMEMBER THE CORRECT ORDER!
 This will create the compound Cacticum-4.

 #### 2
-Note #2:
+Step #2:
 Now, mix Limyl with Cacticum-4.
 If done correctly, you should obtain Applumid.
 Move to the next section.

 ## Level 2